Dirtywave/M8Firmware/readme.txt

 2. Plug in M8 via USB DO NOT USE A USB HUB IF IT CAN BE AVOIDED
 3. Turn M8 on.
 4. Close all other applications
-5. Open "TyUpdater" - Note: "TyCommander" was also installed, don't use that.
+5. Open "TyUploader" (previously called "TyUpdater" in old versions) - Note: "TyCommander" was also installed, don't use that.
 6. Make sure "M8 [xxxxxxxx]" is selected in the dropdown if you have other Teensy devices plugged into your computer.
 7. Click "Upload" select the .hex file from this zip file.